Elisabet Abeyà

 Elisabet Abeyà Lafontana (born 20 May 1951) is a teacher, psychologist and Catalan novelist.

-Life

 Abeyà was born in Barcelona.
 She has translated from English into Catalan three works by the orientalist Joan Mascaró Fornés.
 Like Joan Mascaró, she is a sympathizer of the international Esperanto language.

-Her works have been translated into Asturian, Breton, Castilian, ususcar, French, Galician, Dutch and Swedish.
+Her works have been translated into Asturian, Breton, Castilian, Basque, French, Galician, Dutch and Swedish.